Table of Contents

 - Regular security awareness training dramatically reduces successful attacks

-- Practice identifying social engineering attempts
+- Practice identifying social engineering attempts through simulated exercises

 - Create a culture where questioning requests is encouraged, not punished

 Social engineering succeeds because it targets the most vulnerable part of any security system — the human element.
 Awareness is your strongest defense.
+By understanding these techniques and building verification habits, you transform yourself from a potential victim into a hardened target.

 Share this article